Aeroluna/LunaCoopMod/README.md

 https://www.maguro.one/2019/06/uiux-tweaks.html

+- Reworked Tychus Attack Speed mastery into First Outlaw Attack Speed.
+- Reworked Tychus Shredder Grenade Cooldown mastery into First Outlaw Ability Cooldown.

+To go with the above changes, this mastery set now affects your first mastery instead of always buffing Tychus.
+If you change the Outlaw in the first slot using the UI reordering, the buff will be moved to that Outlaw instead.

 - Reordered SCV building menu.
 - Added Fortified Bunker that can be built by SCVs.
   - Can hold up to two outlaws.